anrayliu/pyvidplayer2/documentation.md

  - `get_video() -> pyvidplayer2.VideoPygame` - Returns currently playing video.

-# Subtitles(path, colour="white", highlight=(0, 0, 0, 128), font=pygame.font.SysFont("arial", 30), encoding="utf-8-sig", offset=50, delay=0)
+# Subtitles(path, colour="white", highlight=(0, 0, 0, 128), font=pygame.font.SysFont("arial", 30), encoding="utf-8-sig", offset=50, delay=0, youtube=False, pref_lang="en")

 Object used for handling subtitles.
 Only supported for Pygame.

 ## Parameters
  - `path: str` - Path to subtitle file.
 This can be any file pysubs2 can read including .srt, .ass, .vtt, and others.
+Can also be a youtube url if `youtube = True`.
  - `colour: str | (int, int, int)` - Colour of text as an RGB value or a string recognized by Pygame.
  - `highlight: str | (int, int, int, int)` - Background colour of text.
 Accepts RGBA, so it can be made completely transparent.
  - `font: pygame.font.Font | pygame.font.SysFont` - Pygame `Font` or `SysFont` object used to render surfaces.
 This includes the size of the text.
  - `encoding: str` - Encoding used to open subtitle files.
  - `offset: float` - The higher this number is, the closer the subtitle is to the top of the screen.
  - `delay: float` - Delays all subtitles by this many seconds.
+ - `youtube: bool` - Set this to true and put a youtube video url into path to grab subtitles.
+ - `pref_lang: str` - Which language file to grab if `youtube = True`.
+If no subtitle file exists for this language, automatic captions are used, which are also automatically translated into the preferred language.

 ## Attributes
  - `path: str` - Same as given argument.